The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 Even up until the end, the last World Bowl, held one week before the league was disbanded, had an attendance of 48,125.

-The “American Bowl”
+The History of the “American Bowl”

 The NFL used to hold pre-season exhibition games, labelled the “American Bowl” - this was the NFL’s first attempt to promote American football in other countries.